dskotniczny99/task-flux/README.md

 }
 ```
 ## Contribution
-Contributions are welcome!
-To contribute:
+Contributions to the project are welcome.
+Please report issues or suggest new features by opening issues in the repository.
+To contribute, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch (git checkout -b feature/YourFeature).
-Make your changes and test them.
+3. Make your changes and commit them (git commit -m 'Add some feature').
-Submit a pull request.
+4. Push to the branch (git push origin feature/YourFeature).
+5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details